 Disposable Email Address

-You can sign up for and use a non personal email address for mailing lists.
-If you shop at a particular store on a regular basis and they have a rewards program that requires an email address, you can give them the disposable email address.
+Lastly, you can sign up for and use a non personal email address for mailing lists.
+If you shop at a particular store on a regular basis and they have a rewards program that requires an email address, give them the disposable email address.
 Example might be [email protected] If these same companies require a phone number as well, you can give them your Google Voice number.